Moishe/Moishe.github.io/_drafts/mistakes-were-made.md

 We are building a business based on the connections between people.
 These connections are beautiful and good.
 Meeting other human beings is a thing that brings us human beings joy.
 Watching other people use the things we’ve built is incredibly fulfilling.

 But that fulfillment and that joy cannot exist without pain and disappointment and sorrow.
 Those hard things are an inextractible, essential part of every human connection.
 Those hard things are immanent in building things that other people use.
 We, as engineers, are not special in that regard.
-I promise that for every hardship we endure -- every broken build, every hold in the push queue, every organizational frustration -- each one of our sellers can match it and more: dried-up paint, cracked clay, bad suppliers, derelict buyers, bills that pile up faster than orders.
+I promise that for every hardship we endure -- every broken build, every hold in the push queue, every organizational frustration -- each one of our sellers can match it and more: dried-up paint, cracked clay, bad suppliers, buyers who are impossible to satisfy, bills that pile up faster than orders.

-The fun and joyful things bring us joy; the hard and painful things bring us empathy.
+The fun things bring us joy; the hard and painful things bring us empathy.

 The fulfillment we feel in building Etsy, in reimagining commerce, comes not only from the fun and inspiring times, but also from the things that are hard.
 I’m asking you to do something -- talk to sellers, in person, face to face -- that is mostly fun and inspiring but inevitably difficult.

+It is worth it.
+We will be better makers of things by knowing other makers of things as the human beings they are: with their own joys, with their own success, with their own struggles.
+Our jobs become more fulfilling and we become more thoughtful when we can see the spectrum -- from the directly good to the inadvertantly bad -- of the impact it has on the world.

-Please, go talk to our sellers.
+Please, talk to our sellers.
 They’re a lot like us.